terminatorul/NvStrapsReBar/README.md

 Use command `nvidia-smi -q -d memory` to check the new BAR size reported by the Windows/Linux driver.

 It maybe easier and more informative to post GPU-Z screenshots with the main GPU page + ReBAR page, and CPU-X with the CPU page and motherboard page screenshots, plus the output from nvidia-smi command.
 If you needed to apply more changes to make ReBAR work, please post about them as well.
+-->

 ## Updating UEFI image

 You can download the latest release of NvStrapsReBar from the [Releases](https://github.com/terminatorul/NvStrapsReBar/releases) page, or build the UEFI DXE driver and the Windows executable using the instructions on the [building](https://github.com/terminatorul/NvStrapsReBar/wiki/Building-(Windows-only)) page.

-The resulting `NvStrapsReBar.ffs` file needs to be included in the motherboard UEFI image (downloaded from the montherboard manufacturer), and the resulting image should be flashed onto the motherboard as if it were a new UEFI version for that board.
+The resulting `NvStrapsReBar.ffs` file needs to be included in the motherboard UEFI image (downloaded from the montherboard manufacturer, usually under "BIOS update"), and the resulting image should be flashed onto the motherboard as if it were a new firmware version for that board.
 See the original project [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI/) for the instructions to update motherboard UEFI.
 Replace "ReBarUEFI.ffs" with "NvStrapsReBar.ffs" where appropriate.

 <p>So you will still have to check the README page from the original project: <ul><li><a href="https://github.com/xCuri0/ReBarUEFI">https://github.com/xCuri0/ReBarUEFI</a></li></ul> for all the details and instructions on working with the UEFI image, and patching it if necessary (for older motherboards and chipsets). </p>